 Yes.
-"Breakthrough" infections happen with any vaccine and are expected.
-The chances of a vaccinated person becoming symptomatically infected are much lower than someone who hasn't been vaccinated, which is why public health is concerned with increasing vaccination rates across the board to cut off exponential community spread of a virus through herd immunity.
+"Breakthrough" infections happen with any vaccine and are expected, much like reinfections in people who have natural immunity after fighting off the virus.
+The chances of a vaccinated person becoming symptomatically infected are much lower than someone who hasn't been vaccinated, which is why public health is concerned with increasing vaccination rates across the board to cut off spread of a virus through herd immunity.

 Even prior to the vaccine rollout, disease experts with the CDC and others said the primary goal of the COVID-19 vaccine was to provide ample protection against the most serious, life-threatening symptoms of the virus.
 Up to this point, the COVID-19 vaccine has been observed to be highly effective in this regard based on data on breakthrough infections.

-Out of the 166 million people in the United States fully vaccinated as of August 9, the CDC reported 7,608 (0.0045%) had been hospitalized, and 1,587 (0.0009%) had died due to a COVID-19 breakthrough infection.
+Out of the 189 million people in the United States fully vaccinated as of October 18, the CDC reported 30,270 people (0.01%) had been hospitalized, and 10,857 (0.005%) had died due to a COVID-19 breakthrough infection.
 The CDC said a large percentage of the serious breakthrough cases occurred in people with compromised immune systems, which is why it is recommending them to receive a third dose of the vaccine.

 Do the current COVID-19 vaccines protect against the Delta variant?